 A simple but sensuous dance originating from the Dominican Republic, the colorful roots of Bachata are reflected both in its romantic motions and its accompanying music.
 Today, this suave, passionate form of dance enjoys popularity all over the world, having gained popularity across the western world.
 Bachata is relatively easy for newcomers, but also allows dance masters plenty of freedom to flaunt their skills.
 There are a few different sub-styles of Bachata:

-Dominican Bachata, also known as original Bachata, contains a side-to-side motion and is filled with lots of footwork and freestyle moves.
+Dominican Bachata, also known as “original” or “authentic” Bachata, contains a side-to-side motion and is filled with lots of footwork and freestyle moves.
 With more bounce than other types of Bachata, dancers alternate between the close and open positions, and do not perform many turn patterns.

 Bachata Moderna or Modern style Bachata, is the next evolution of Bachata dance that incorporates other styles of dance, as well as the concept of crosses.
 Bachata Moderna has much more styling, slides, intricate footwork, accentuated movement, etc.

-Bachata Sensuave or Traditional Bachata.
-Initiated in the United States and Europe, traditional Bachata is the most common Bachata style danced all over the world.
+Bachata Sensuave or Club style Bachata.
+Initiated in the United States and Europe, this style of Bachata is the most common Bachata style danced all over the world.
 A very romantic Bachata style, partners have a very close connection.
 This form also involves turn patterns and dips.

 Bachata Fusion or Urban Bachata.
 Characterized as a fusion of Modern Bachata and Hip-Hop, Bachata Fusion is a fast-paced Bachata with an urban flavor.
 This style of Bachata is danced in all directions (not just side-to-side) and integrates new elements of sharp musicality, turn patterns and urban attitude.
 One of the leading bachateros in the urban Bachata movement is Alejandro Rey Mendibles from LA.